Tinkoff/data-detective/tools/doc-site/docs/data-detective-airflow/concepts.md

 # Basic framework concepts

 `operator` - standard airflow operator based on `airflow.models.BaseOperator`.
-All operators in mg-airflow are inherited from the base class - `mg_airflow.operators.TBaseOperator`.
+All operators in mg-airflow are inherited from the base class - `data_detective_airflow.operators.TBaseOperator`.

 `work` is a temporary repository of intermediate pipeline results.
 Work in the local file system, sftp file system, s3, postgres are supported.
-The base class for work is `mg_airflow.dag_generator.works.base_work.BaseWork`.
+The base class for work is `data_detective_airflow.dag_generator.works.base_work.BaseWork`.

 `result` is the result of executing the operator (or the task).
 Result proxies reading and writing to the work.
 One operator can have only one result.
-The base class for result is `mg_airflow.dag_generator.results.base_result.BaseResult`.
+The base class for result is `data_detective_airflow.dag_generator.results.base_result.BaseResult`.

 `pass-through/elt` is the operator's mode of operation, in which the command is executed on a remote server.
 At the same time, the result is not uploaded to the airflow-worker.